ImageMagick/Usage-Markdown/convolve/index.md

 ### Kernel Normalization (automatic scaling) {#normalize}

-Rather then working out the scaling factor (as above), you can simply ask the IM to work out this 'normalize scaling factor' internally by giving it the special '`!`' normalization flag.
+Rather than working out the scaling factor (as above), you can simply ask IM to work out this 'normalize scaling factor' internally by giving it the special '`!`' normalization flag.

 ~~~
 convert face.png  -define convolve:scale=\! \